-In respect of share transfers in a public joint stock company, please see our answers to questions 2.12 and 8.1.
+In respect of share transfers in a public AD, please see our answers to question 2.12.

-In the case of share transfers in a private joint stock company, there is no legal obligation for public registrations or notification.
+In the case of share transfers in a private AD, there is no legal obligation for public registrations or notification.
 Thus, all information will remain available only to the participating parties and the target company.
-A share transfer in a public joint stock company must be registered with the Central Depository, which must keep the target company's shareholders' structure confidential.
+A share transfer in a public AD must be registered with the central register of securities maintained by the Central Depository, which must keep the target company's shareholders' structure confidential.
 However, the bid to acquire shares in a public company and any changes therein are public (please see our answer to question 4.2).

-The transfer of shares in a limited liability company requires registration of the transfer agreement with the Trade Registry (which makes it public).
+The transfer of shares in an OOD requires registration of the transfer agreement with the Trade Registry (which makes it public).
 The same applies to merger and de-merger transactions.
 It is common practice for the parties to present only a brief extract of the final agreement before the Trade Registry without disclosing the main parameters of the transaction or the price.